rust-lang-ru/book/nostarch/chapter01.md

 }
 ```

-Listing 1-1: A program that prints `здравствуй, world!`
+Listing 1-1: A program that prints `Hello, world!`

 Save the file and go back to your terminal window in the
 *~/projects/hello_world* directory.
 On Linux or macOS, enter the following